CONVENTIONAL MEDICINE:

 6. Government mandates.
 When Government demands that people vaccinate, wear masks, or take medical tests, that is guaranteed revenue for the medical industry which the Public has lost control of choice over.

-6. Conventional medicine degrades patients as lower than physicians.
-Patients are called patients, rather than clients, because physicians not patients decide treatment.
-Patients do have the right to refuse treatment, but any refusal or criticism of one treatment can be considered refusal of all treatment; also consent is assumed for any medically defensible procedure when the patient is unconscious.
-Patients do not have the right to see their own chart and usually not their own test results, either.
-This is the only profession where waiting hours, despite having an appointment, is consdiered fair treatment of clients, and where you can actually be charged to wait.
+12. Conventional medicine degrades patients as lower than physicians.
+Patients are called patients, rather than clients, because physicians not patients decide the treatment options.
+Patients do have the right to refuse treatment, but any refusal or criticism of one treatment can be considered refusal of all treatment; also consent is assumed for any medically defensible procedure when the patient is unconscious, even if they are rendered unconscious by the medics.

-7. Our society considers physicians to be above God.
+13. Our society considers physicians to be above God.
 For example, when physicians recommended the closing of places of worship (of God) during the COVID-19 pandemic, they were closed, while effective worship of leading physicians continued, such as on daily news, for guidance on how to save us.

 Deceptions of the Medical Profession